-A registered dietitian nutritionist, or RDN, serves as an important liaison in helping individuals and communities make changes towards creating healthier lives through food and nutrition.
-Here are ways registered dietitian nutritionists can improve the health of Americans and save health-care dollars.
+A registered dietitian nutritionist, or RDN, plays an important role in helping individuals and communities make changes towards creating healthier lives through food and nutrition.
+Here are some of the ways registered dietitian nutritionists can improve the health of Americans and save health-care dollars.

 - You have prediabetes and want to stave off diabetes.
-A registered dietitian nutritionist can change your life by teaching you skills that will help you lose and keep off weight, and reduce your risk of developing diabetes.
+A registered dietitian nutritionist can change your life by teaching you skills that will help empower you to eat and move your body in ways that promote well-being and reduce your risk of developing diabetes.

-- Your community has high levels of obesity.
+- Your community has high levels of health issues.
 Working with public health, government, school and other local leaders, a registered dietitian nutritionist can work to create wellness programs that promote healthful eating and physical activity for everyone.

 - You are a marketing manager for a large food company and know consumers' preference for food that tastes good and is healthy.
 A registered dietitian nutritionist can make the connection and work with your food scientists to develop new products that will be successful in the marketplace.